 When it comes to owning a commercial property, it is generally considered as a higher risk asset and hence the reason for banks not lending as much as they would on residential type properties.

-As with any financial investments, there is always risk associated with the return, the higher the reward and so is higher the risk.
+As with any financial investments, there is always a risk associated with the return, the higher the reward and so is higher the risk.

-The decision whether to invest in residential property or commercial real-estate is totally a personal choice based on your financial situation, goals and risk tolerance.
+The decision of whether to invest in residential property or commercial real-estate is totally a personal choice based on your financial situation, goals and risk tolerance.

 If you are contemplating to understand the return on investment of self-storage investment then my previous article on Are self-storage units a good investment? might help.

 Following are some of the tips that we can follow while investing in a self-storage facility.

 Just like any other real estate property, self-storage is not immune to location laws.
 A storage facility that’s located in close proximity to highways and freeways will perform better.
 There could be storage facilities that are located well outside of towns and performing well, but it will only do so until one pops up close to or inside the town.

 Storage facilities need to look appealing, facilities that have graffiti all over the place not only loses its aesthetic appearance but also will give an impression of less secure to its tenants thereby running at lower occupancy rates than otherwise, it would.